 (8) Open the scanner cover at approx. 90° and pull it to the rear and off the machine.

-- (9) Place the scanner cover upside down. - (10) To prevent the scanner cover support and damper from getting broken, remove them from the scanner cover as follows.
+- (9) Place the scanner cover upside down. - (10) Press the lock on the scanner cover, slide the damper support in the direction of the arrow shown below and take it off.